Whether you are curious or aspiring to live like the rich, this article will give you a few hints on how to become rich yourself.

 How Rich Are These People?

 The richest 1% doesn't mean that much, until you hear that not too long from now, those 1% will own more between them, than the rest of the world put together.
 This is a wealth that accounts for complete wealth, not the amount they earn.
 So a person's wealth would be calculated by adding up all their assets minus any money they owe on mortgages and other different types of loans.
 We think of these people as having millions or billions, like Bill Gates and Mark Zuckerberg, but actually, anyone with over £530,000 counts as that 1% so it could just be someone who owns a few houses, or who has paid off their mortgage and has a few other assets.
 It's hard for many ordinary people to image having that much money especially when living month-to-month and having to rely on credit cards, short-term loans or loans for bad credit history.
-Many young people are even having to rely on parents to buy their first home and taking out guarantor loans so these super rich really do live in a differnet world.
+According to finance specialist Solution Loans, many young people are even having to rely on parents to buy their first home and taking out guarantor loans so these super rich really do live in a differnet world.

 These top 1% are mostly spread amongst 4 different countries in the world, with the US being inhabited by 18 million, France being inhabited by 3.5 million, the UK being inhabited by 2.9 million and Germany being inhabited by 2.8 million of the wealthiest few.

 Germany is thought to be at the bottom of the list because less people own homes there.

 Following these top four, both Japan and China have people in the 1% living there, with 1.5 million in China.